rebcabin/masr/specs.md

 is an entity checked against specs for `::term`, `::intent`, and `::intent-enum`.

+In MASR, all keys in all hash-maps are namespace-qualified keywords.
+Namespace-qualified keywords have double colons in this file,
+`specs.clj`, which defines the namespace
+`masr.specs`.
+In other files, namespace-qualified keywords in the namespace `masr.specs` must be written with an explicit prefix as in `:masr.specs/intent`, or with a namespace alias as in `::asr/intent`.

-In MASR, all keys in all hash-maps are namespace-qualified keywords with double-colon prefixes.
-Such keys may have specs registered for them, or not.
-When a spec is registered for a key, automatic recursive type-checking is invoked.
+Namespace-qualified keywords may have specs registered for them, or not.
+When a spec is registered for a namespace-qualified keywords,
+Clojure automatically checks types recursively.

 # 5. SUGAR